Apply to renew your registration

 If you have not received either of these, please contact us so we can provide you with a receipt of payment.

-Fees and maternity or paternity leave
+Fees and maternity, paternity, parental or adoption leave

 Fees if you are on benefits